AdobeDocs/experience-manager-cloud-service.es-ES/help/sites-cloud/authoring/features/components-console.md

 * **Documentación**

    Si el desarrollador ha proporcionado documentación del componente, esta aparecerá en la pestaña **Documentación**.
-Si no hay documentación disponible, no se mostrará la pestaña **Documentación.**<!-- If the developer has provided [documentation for the component](/help/sites-developing/developing-components.md#documenting-your-component), it will appear on the **Documentation** tab.
+Si no hay documentación disponible, no se mostrará la pestaña **Documentación**. <!-- If the developer has provided [documentation for the component](/help/sites-developing/developing-components.md#documenting-your-component), it will appear on the **Documentation** tab.
 If there is no documentation available, the **Documentation** tab will not be shown.-->

    ![Documentación de los componentes](/help/sites-cloud/authoring/assets/components-console-documentation.png)